diverent2/fixedScrollNav/README.md

 ### HTML / Markup

-use `data-fixedScrollNav-section` to indicate which sections to scroll to.
+use `data-fixedScrollNav-section` (this marks the beginning of a section) to indicate which sections to scroll to.

 ```html
 <section data-fixedScrollNav-section>